Tips for unmasking fraud in the NDIS

 You can report suspected fraud by calling the NDIS Fraud Reporting and Scams Helpline on 1800 650 717 or emailing [email protected].

-If you find out your provider is not fraudulent but has provided you with services that were not of a good standard, or did not respect your rights and safety, you can report them to the NDIS Quality and Safeguards Commission instead.
+If you find out your provider is not fraudulent but has provided you with services that were not of a good standard or did not respect your rights and safety, you can report them to the NDIS Quality and Safeguards Commission instead.

 Have you found these tips helpful?
 Tell us in the comments below.
+Subscribe to the Disability Support Guide newsletter for more information, news and industry updates.

 Related content: